-With silver still in high demand for both industrial use and the jewelry manufacturing industry, maximizing efforts to recycle secondary scrap silver is more important than ever.
+With demand for quality silver refining at an all-time high across both industrial and jewelry sectors, choosing the right silver refining company has never been more important.
+Unlike many companies, Mid-States handles every stage of the process in-house from induction melting and certified fire assay analysis to final settlement, delivering accuracy and transparency that national and regional competitors simply cannot match.
 The Responsible Jewellery Council (RJC) has specific chain of custody requirements for metal used to manufacture jewelry on a global scale.
 Therefore, the jewelry industry insists on using recycled gold and silver to manufacture new jewelry.

 Recycling secondary scrap silver is essential to help buffer the supply constraints for metal produced from primary geological sources like mining, which requires the use of large amounts of water and has a stressful impact on the land.
 Regulatory, corporate, and consumer pressures are also shaping the rise in demand for recycled silver.
 Companies that require silver as an essential component of their manufacturing or finished products are forcing firms to seek traceability and lower carbon intensity in their supply chains.